Published

 3. Bicycle your baby’s legs

-When changing your baby's diaper, gently move their legs in a bicycling motion as if they were pedaling a bike.
+If your baby is gassy, when changing your baby's diaper, gently move their legs in a bicycling motion as if they were pedaling a bike.
 This movement will apply pressure and stimulate their bowels to release any trapped gas.
 Don't be surprised if you hear a few farting noises shortly after!

-4. Engage in tummy time
+4. Engaging in tummy time can help infant gas

 Similar to bicycling your baby's legs, tummy time encourages your baby to engage their core muscles which can release gas.